-Choose your favorite tropical leaf and sketch it out.
+Choose your favorite leaf shape and sketch it out.
 We got our inspiration from a monstera leaf.
-Pencil in the outline of the leaf very lightly; just enough so that you can see it and follow the outline as you paint on the adhesive.
+Pencil in the outline of the leaf very lightly, just enough so that you can see it to follow the outline as you paint on the adhesive.
 If you make any mistakes, be sure to erase them thoroughly.

 Apply Gold Leaf

 With clean, dry hands, lay down sheets of gold leaf on all of the areas where you applied adhesive.
 It's okay if you need to use multiple sheets; just overlap them slightly and you won't be able to see the patchwork.
-Use a clean, dry, flat paintbrush to pat and smooth the gold leaf down, being sure that it adheres on all areas of the adhesive.
+Use a clean, dry, flat paintbrush to pat and smooth down the gold leaf, making sure that it adheres to all areas where there's adhesive.

 Dust the Excess